Healthy, Happy Fat Loss for Women: Beyond Fad Diets and Quick Fixes

 Muscle is an active tissue.
 It requires more calories to make and maintain muscle than it does fat.
 Muscle promotes insulin sensitivity, may change your metabolic rate and how your hunger signals talk to your brain.
 Because of this, muscle helps you more easily maintain blood sugar levels between meals and throughout the day, giving you sustained energy, longer periods of satiety, and no sudden crashes that lead to sugar cravings and overeating

 Resistance training is a great place to start, even if you use bodyweight exercise or light resistance bands.
-Building muscle doesn't have to mean lifting heavy weights at the gym — although if you like the idea of weight training and enjoy being at the gym, #getitgirl.
+Building muscle doesn't have to mean lifting heavy weights at the gym — although if you like the idea of weight training and enjoy being at the gym, get it girl.
 By building muscle, you'll get more efficient at fat burning

 2. Do Smart Cardio